Share

 If there are Known Net nodes in the system, the transceiver will relay updates to them with a second set of local lasers.

 Finally, the Inn is a layer of computronium inside the transceiver sphere, usually no more than a metre thick.
-It contains the Innkeeper AI, relays interstellar communications to the rest of the system, and holds travellers before they are transmitted onwards.
+It contains the Innkeeper Software, relays interstellar communications to the rest of the system, and holds travellers before they are transmitted onwards.
 The Inn also hosts a number of virch worlds.
 Here, inbound and outbound travellers mingle, and inbound travellers update themselves on the current state of the system.
-Many embodied travellers now entrust their upload and engeneration with the Innkeepers, so an Inn will usually also have one or more small habitats inside the sphere, accessed by portals on the surface.
+Many embodied travellers now entrust their upload and engeneration with the Innkeeper software, so an Inn will usually also have one or more small habitats inside the sphere, accessed by portals on the surface.

-Innkeeper AIs are present in some 65% of Lightway stations.
+Innkeeper software packages are present in some 65% of Lightway stations.
 They are usually associated with the Sephirotics, but never align with any empire in particular.
 They maintain the neutrality of the Lightway station, ensure proper encryption and decryption of travellers and forbid unauthorised mindstate copying.
+In more developed systems, the Innkeeper may be a subroutine of the local archailect.

 Outside the Innkeeper system — usually in regions in the Outer Volumes — Lightway travel is sometimes considered relatively more risky.
 Different encryption standards are used, and nonconsensual copying is a common fear.
 And indeed it does happen on occasion — but for the most part, the Lightways in the Outer Volumes are safe, with an average hazard rating of 2.5.